AlirezaSaadatmand/2048-Game/README.md

-Hi!

-Hope you're doing great .

-This is incomplete 2048 game ...
+This is the 2048 Game

+it doesn't have any animation yet .

-Here is a demo .
+but here is a demo ...

 ![Screenshot 2024-04-29 040756](https://github.com/AlirezaSaadatmand/2048-Game/assets/157215281/12eb4ce2-000d-40df-971e-b8417978a224)